4a6166/Mod-11-scraping/README.md

 ## Description
 _Note: The Starter Files were marked as Module 12.
-This has not been updated to reflect thart the current module is Module 11._
+This has not been updated to reflect that the current module is Module 11._

 This challenge is broken up into two parts: